JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 How about exposing the pulled data into some REST endpoints?

+Because [FastAPI](https://jalcocert.github.io/JAlcocerT/fast-api/) is one of those [Python BE fwks](https://jalcocert.github.io/JAlcocerT/backend-alternatives/) that you will find out to be very useful.

 {{< details title="If you are a Data Engineer, you can service data via FastAPI! 📌" closed="true" >}}

 FastAPI and data engineering are related because FastAPI is a popular Python framework used to build **APIs (Application Programming Interfaces)** that serve data and machine learning models.